laurentletg/cv_compilation/README.md

 │   ├── citations-2.csv
 │   └── citations_core_do_not_erase.csv
 ├── 3_output

-data directory can be specified with the --data_dir flag output directory can be specified with the --output_dir flag output directory can be specified with the --output_dir flag

 ```
+data directory can be specified with the `--data_dir` flag
+output directory can be specified with the `--output_dir` flag